Annual Events

 Whitewater Dam Release Days for the Lehigh River begin in May and continue throughout the summer and early fall, with local liveries like Pocono Whitewater Adventures and Whitewater Rafting Adventures offering adrenaline-filled weekend dam release rafting trips.

-Get ready for summer adventures to take flight at The Great Pocono Raceway Airshow at the end of the month.
-This event happens every other year and brings incredible flying acts like the U.S. Navy Flight Demonstration Squadron, the Blue Angels, to the skies over "The Tricky Triangle."
+Returning in 2025, The Great Pocono Raceway Airshow happens every other year and brings incredible flying acts to the skies over "The Tricky Triangle."

 June